bhavya4official/rtcamp-assignment/README.md

 ---

-Note:
+### Note:

-> Video recording of test execution (headed & headless) is present in Attachments folder
+* Video recording of test execution (headed & headless) is present in the Attachments folder.
-> This project is implemented using Page Object pattern
+* This project is implemented using the Page Object pattern.
-> Dotenv module is used for environment variable & test data
+* The dotenv module is used for environment variables & test data.
-> Pre-defiened test scripts are added in package.json file
+* Pre-defined test scripts are added in the package.json file.